fdsCG/java-common-pitfalls/markdowns/welcome.md

 # Immutability

-Immutable means that once an object is created you cannot change the object itself. `String`s are immutable:
+Immutable means that once an object is created you cannot change the object itself.
+Java strings are immutable:
 @[]({"stubs": ["src/main/java/com/yourself/StringImmutable.java"], "command": "com.yourself.PitfallsRunner#stringImmutable"})

 `BigInteger`, `BigDecimal` and all the wrapper classes for the primitive types are also immutable: